 Can probiotics help with constipation?

 Probiotics may help some people with constipation.
-A 2017 review of nine studies on probiotics for constipation in the elderly found that probiotics (Bifidobacterium longum) had a minor but significant benefit.
+A 2017 review of nine studies in the elderly found that probiotic strains (Bifidobacterium longum) had a minor but significant benefit.

 Evidence has shown that a decrease in the population of Bifidobacterium and Lactobacillus in adults can result in constipation.
 Consequently, this is the reason probiotics of these types are commonly used in humans for the treatment of constipation.
 There is some promising evidence that certain probiotic strains may help with constipation (e.g., L. plantarum, B. longum).
 In some studies, probiotic “cocktails” were used that combine different strains of probiotics that work by different mechanisms.
 The results were promising in the alleviation of constipation.
 However, more research is needed to determine and recommend specific probiotic strains for constipation.